How to Use an Agile Gantt Chart in Project Management

-Agile methodologies focuses on iterations in which planning, design, implementation and testing occur in short periods of time.
-Agile methodology allows planning to occur throughout the project lifecycle, thus allowing decisions to be reactive.
-In software development, bugs can be caught early and remediated before they grow to become bigger problems.
-The premise of this approach is to plan around the inevitable changes requested throughout as the product evolves.
+In software development projects, bugs can be caught early and remediated before they grow to become bigger problems.
+The premise of this approach is to continuously plan around the inevitable change requests as the product evolves.

 Here's the Agile process for a generic project:

 When I first learned about Agile, I was hot to try it out.
 I was even lucky enough to work with someone who was a certified Scrum Master.
 I picked up the basics quickly, but I found that a pure Agile approach wasn’t working for most of the projects I was working on.

 Turns out, gantt charts are still beneficial for things like meeting deadlines, managing workloads, and providing project status reports to clients and stakeholders—especially if your organization isn’t 100% Agile.